acs-network/qstack/README.md

     # cd <qstack_home>/apps/redis; make
     ```

-Note: You Must apply non-root user privileges to compile parts as below, otherwise the comiling will be stopped.
+**Note: We Must apply non-root user privileges to compile parts as below, otherwise the comiling will be stopped.**

 4. Make QStack
 	```